This post may contain affiliate links. Please read our privacy policy.

 • In a large bowl, combine the oil, rice vinegar, lime juice, fish sauce, chili pepper, sugar, and salt.
 Add the shallots, toss, and set aside.

 • Slice the cucumbers into the thinnest slices possible on the bias (diagonally).
-If you have regular cucumbers, then slice them in half lengthwise and use a spoon to scrape the seeds out.
-Then slices them into thin slices.
+If you have regular cucumbers, slice them in half lengthwise and use a spoon to scrape the seeds out.
+Then, slice them into thin slices.
 Add the cucumbers, cilantro, and mint to the bowl and toss.

 • Add the peanuts and toss to combine.
 Taste and add additional salt as needed.
 Refrigerate for 30 minutes, if possible, then serve.